 In Study 1, the intervention group had higher growth rate of encouragement strategies overtime compared to control but there was no main effect of child problem behaviour between control and intervention group.
 However child behaviour did improve in children of mothers who reported higher substance misuse cravings.
-Study 2 reported increase in positive discipline mean scores with 4.95 on completion for intervention group compared to 4.71 in control, however no statistical difference was found in child behaviour.
-Study 4 found that both intervention increased positive parenting skills and improved child behaviour compared to control.
-The differences in this study compared to 1 and 2 could be due to the intervention focusing on foster parent training. who are likely to be an easier target population to engage with and change.
+Study 2 reported increase in positive discipline mean scores with 4.95 on completion for intervention group compared to 4.71 in control, however no statistical difference was found in child behaviour compared to control.
+The differences in this study compared to 1 and 2 could be due to the intervention focusing on foster parent training, who are likely to be an easier target population to engage with and change.
 With foster carers likely to be a more open and less resistant target group.